erdemiraysu/Seasonal_Flu_Vaccine_Intake_Classification/README.md

 * The null values will be replaced with a **contant('missing')** creating its own level before one-hot encoding these variables.

     #### `income_poverty`:
-    * This variable will be treated as **categorical**.
     * A **predictive model** will be used to impute the missing values and then these values will be merged into the dataset.

 ## Modeling
 ***
-1. The dataset was cleaned and engineered.
-2. The data was split into training and test sets.
+1. The data was split into training and test sets.
-3. The data was pre-processed.
+2. The data was pre-processed.
-4. Several types of classifiers were built, tuned (using GridSearchCV to test combinations of hyperparameters) and validated:
+3. Several types of classifiers were built, tuned (using GridSearchCV to test combinations of hyperparameters) and validated:

     - Logistic Regression
     - Decision Tree